Thepuppetqueen57/Neptune-OS/README.md

 I call it a fake os because it has the same structure as an os.
 It has a bootloader and kernel.

-Bootl is the boot file for linux and bootw is the boot file for windows.
-I dont know if bootw works though.

 # How to use
 ## Linux
 ### Normal